mayankkejriwal/GNOME-p3/README.md

 for testing purposes.
 For simple agents that do not try to monopolize, we recommend modifying go_increment to avoid runaway cash increases from the bank to the players.

-We have provided an example 'dummy' decision agent to guide you on how to build out your own decision agent.
-We plan to release at least one sophisticated decision agent sometime in January, and the baseline agent used in evaluations will also be a rule-based, sophisticated decision maker who weighs the state of the board carefully before deciding what to do.
+We have provided two example decision agents to guide you on how to build out your own decision agent.
+One of these is a fairly sophisticated rule-based decision agent that tries to buy and monopolize properties strategically (background agent v1) while the other is a dummy agent (simple decision afent) placed for testing/guidance.

 The code has been fairly well documented, and we've done a lot of testing on it.
 That does not mean it's completely clear or that mistakes might not appear.
 On our part, we are continuously running tests but if you see something that's unclear